Angel Recording Studios

-Angel Recording Studios Limited (also referred to as Angel Studios) was a British recording studio based in the eponymous recording and mixing complex in Islington, London.
+Angel Recording Studios Limited (also referred to as Angel Studios) is a British recording studio based in the eponymous recording and mixing complex in Islington, London.
 The company was incorporated by James Warren Sylvester de Wolfe on 5 December 1978.
-After ownership of the property transferred to third parties, the facility was closed at the end of 2019.
+After ownership of the property transferred to third parties, the facility was closed at the end of 2019 and, after a transfer of ownership to Abbey Road Studios reopened in 2022.